-Scope: How much is chargeable: Sale of land with associated construction, &c, contract
+SDLTM04015 - Scope: How much is chargeable: Sale of land with associated construction contract - Para 10 Schedule 4 Finance Act 2003

-This paragraph deals with determining the chargeable consideration for stamp duty land tax purposes where V agrees to sell land to P and V also agrees to carry out work, commonly works of construction, improvement or repair, on the land sold.
+This paragraph deals with determining the chargeable consideration for stamp duty land tax purposes where the V (the vendor) agrees to sell land to the P (purchaser) and V also agrees to carry out work, commonly works of construction, improvement or repair, on the land sold.

 The identification of the subject matter of the transaction must have regard to the commercial substance of the transaction.